-Foodies often drop some serious cash on the highest-quality specialty ingredients and meals at the finest restaurants in town.
-But, did you know that epicureans can actually boost their foodie budgets with smart credit card usage?
-And, according to the rewards experts, they can not only save on food they were going to buy anyway, they can also earn bonus meals and treats as well.
+Foodies often drop some serious cash on the highest-quality specialty ingredients and meals at the finest restaurants in town, but did you know that epicureans can actually boost food budgets with smart credit card usage?
+And, they can not only save on food they were going to buy anyway, they can also earn bonus rewards and cash back as well.

 It isn't as simple as applying for a rewards card and using it mindlessly, though.
 In reality, there are several specific strategies that work best for foodies who won't settle for less than the maximum results.
 Want to hear more?
-Here are five simple-to-follow tips for food-lovers who are desperate to bump up their budget for consumables.
+Here are six simple-to-follow tips for food lovers who are desperate to bump up their budget for consumables.

 Take advantage of quarterly bonus categories

 Certain cards, like the Chase Freedom Flex℠, allow cardholders to earn cash back in bonus categories that rotate each quarter.
 This card is similar to the Freedom Unlimited® in that it earns 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% cash back on dining out, and 3% back at drugstores, but instead of earning 1.5% on all "other" purchases it only earns 1%.
 What really sets this card apart though is that it offers the opportunity to earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 For example, Walmart, a great place to stock up on groceries and more, has been known to be one of the featured categories during at least one quarter a year.